manticoresoftware/manticoresearch-php/docs/indexclass.md

 ### explainQuery()

-Returns transformation tree for a full-text query without running it over the index.
+Returns the transformation tree for a full-text query without running it over the index.

 Parameters: